matematikk-mooc/statistics-api/README.md

 # statistics-api
 Python Django application which serves HTTP endpoints that provide statistical aggregations of courses and groups on Canvas LMS.
-Runs scheduled task to periodically pull data from Canvas LMS REST APIs to relational database.
+Runs scheduled task to periodically pull data from Canvas LMS REST APIs to MySQL database.

 # Setup